 Examples of project-related costs that count against the ceilings in the new authority:

-Examples of project related cost that don't count against the $5M ceiling of the Special Authority
+Examples of project-related cost that do not count against the $5M ceiling of the Special Authority:

-• Pre-project planning & pre-design studies (studies and Program of Requirements)
+- Pre-project planning and pre-design studies (studies and Programs of Requirement)

 Project Funding (IC Projects Subject to the New Authority)